tanyelai/vcce/README.md

 # VCCE

-This repository is a Python source code designed to perform data management for PTB-XL, feature extraction, feature selection, and extraction of counterfactual clues.
-Additionally, VCCE includes a novel application for visualizing the counterfactual clues on electrocardiograms.
+This source code is associated with the paper 'Interpretable ECG Analysis for Myocardial Infarction Detection through Counterfactuals'.
+It is designed for data management specific to PTB-XL, along with processes for feature extraction, selection, and the extraction of counterfactual clues.
+Additionally, the code includes a unique application for visualizing these counterfactual clues on electrocardiogram data.

 ## Installation